 If your FSA ID is lost or stolen, you must update your username and password by selecting “Edit My FSA ID” from the log-in page.
 Contact the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243) if you are concerned that your FSA ID has been misused.

 The FAFSA (Free Application for Federal Student Aid) is the application for federal student assistance.
-You can apply before you have been admitted to CUNY starting January 1, for the 2016-2017 academic year and October 1, for the 2017-2018 academic year.
+You can apply before you have been admitted to CUNY starting October 1st prior to the academic year you plan to attend.
 Apply online by going to www.fafsa.gov.
 Internet access is available at the financial aid office at each CUNY college.

 For free help in completing your FAFSA or to obtain a paper FAFSA you can call the Federal Student Aid Information Center at 1800-4-FED-AID (1800-433-3243).
 For federal student financial aid information online you can go to www.studentaid.ed.gov